-Three blades are common to all food processor: an "S blade", plus one for shredding and one for slicing.
-In the UK, Food Processors are more likely to come with a dough blade as well as the standard three (in North America, the dough blade is usually an option you have to purchase.)
-You can usually order, from the manufacturer, slicing and shredding blades with different degrees of coarseness or fineness, if you wish, Most also come with a whisk attachment.
+Three blades seem to be common to all food processor: an “S blade”, plus one for shredding and one for slicing.
+In the UK, food processors are more likely to come with a dough blade as well as the standard three (in North America, the dough blade is usually an option you have to purchase.)
+You can usually order, from the manufacturer, slicing and shredding blades with different degrees of coarseness or fineness, if you wish.

 The blades designed to be at the bottom really need to be right at the bottom.
 In some less desirable models, they will actually be some distance above the bottom, with the result that the blade will just spin above ingredients that it’s meant to be making contact with.